Abhiroop/Abhiroop.github.io/_posts/2017-10-28-Haskell-Red-Black-Tree.md

   T R (T B t1 y t2) u (balance' (T B t3 z (T R l value r)))
 ```

-This concludes our cases for `balL` and `balR` is exactly symmetric to the cases of `balL`, except now the right subtree would be shorter.
+This concludes our cases for `balL`.
+And `balR` is exactly symmetric to the cases of `balL`, except now the right subtree would be shorter.
 I am adding the code for that part just for reference.

 ```haskell
 balR :: Tree a -> Tree a